Loai-Hataba/imageProcessor-CS112-A3/README.md

 ⚠️How to Setup Program:

-   1) Install the Setup Photshop on Budget.exe on your local machine
+   1) Install the Setup Photshop on Budget.exe (found in the main directory of the repo) on your local machine
    2) Voila🎊